Updated on 21 April 2020

 All educational institutions (including kindergartens, schools, universities, after-school clubs) are suspended during the quarantine period.
 To ensure that employees with children can look after them during this period, we suggest that you consider the following options:

 Certificate of incapacity for work.
-Parents, adoptive parents, guardians and grandparents of kindergarteners, pre-schoolers and primary school pupils may apply for a certificate of incapacity for work.
+Parents, adoptive parents, guardians and grandparents of kindergarteners, pre-schoolers and primary school pupils may apply for a certificate of incapacity for work, as long as they cannot work remotely and are not on idle time.
 Certificates of incapacity for work can be issued for a period lasting until the end of the quarantine.
 An employee who has accumulated the necessary record for sickness social insurance will be paid sickness benefit from social insurance authorities during this period.
-This also applies to employees who have to care for family members with disabilities.
+This also applies to employees who have to care for family members with disabilities and employees with severe chronic illnesses who have an increased risk to contract COVID-19.

 Remote work.
 If an employee’s work does not require a permanent presence on company premises, we suggest that you consider organising work from home (see section on “Action by employers whose activities are restricted” above).